swapnilk30/JavaDeveloperNotes2024/HrRound.md

+### Tell me about yourself.

+### Why do you want to work with us?
+- I'm execited about the oppurtinity to contribute my skills and grow profesionally within a succesful company like yours.

+### What are your strengths and weaknesses?

+- One of my strengths is my strong problem-solving skills, which I have honed through my work on complex E-commerce projects.
+- I am also highly proficient in Java and Spring Boot, enabling me to develop robust and scalable applications.
+- As for weaknesses, I sometimes spend too much time perfecting a piece of code.
+However, I am working on balancing quality with efficiency by setting clear deadlines for myself.

+- Or my greatest weakness is public speaking. while Ive made significant change in improving my confidence. and i continuosly work on refining my communication skills.

+### Describe a challenging project you worked on.

+### Why Should we Hire You ?
+### Where do you see yourself in 5 Years ?

+What is the biggest challenge that team has faced during the project

 ### How much you RATE yourself
 - 6/10  I'm Strong in Basics so i can handle everything but it doesnt mean i know everything